 That is, with intervals, more and more tightened with the help of a short piece of thick wire (like you can see on the right off the top)!

 In this way, the branch is slowly and as safe as possible brought into the desired position and at the end hold in its place!

-In this shot you can also see just why in the future that large Jin on the left, were the screws are inserted into, needs to be largely removed and then naturally formed!
+In this shot, you can also see just why in the future the large Jin on the left, where the screws are inserted, needs to be largely removed and then naturally formed!
 It gives the tree a reverse taper (smaller at the base and wider at the top)!
-It also hides the view on the large Jin at the back!
+It also hides the view of large Jin at the back!

-The red arrow pointsat the top that is finally into place, just look how fare it is bent upwards…amazing! the green arrow point at the top left branch that is about to be carefully bend down into it’s desired position!
+The red arrow pointsat the top that is finally into place, just look how far it is bent upwards…amazing! the green arrow point at the top left branch that is about to be carefully bent down into its desired position!
 Things are so far coming along nicely!
-I am completely in my element again…I missed that feeling so long! 🙂
+I am completely in my element again…I missed that feeling for so long! 🙂

 The green arrow points at the new top.
 The red arrow points at the back branch.
 The yellow arrow point at the new right hanging branch after it is in stages brought down into its new position!
 The green arrow points at the top that is even brought more toward the iron pipe!